OpenZHHK/translation/README.md

 - Display a message if not found
 > GET /new: The new page (the online form) (with the upload button)
 - No Duplicate Entries
-- Defination of unique: (input,translation) is unique
+- Definition of unique: (input,translation) is unique
 > GET /list?: Show all the entries, paginated with infinite scroll/lazy load ajax
 - Option type: single/multiple word support
 - Option q: string to search